Who do you REALLY need to see?

 - Continuation Fit-notes (sick note) and prescription requests can often be dealt with by the reception team without the need for an appointment

-- Medication reviews / queries can usually be carried out by our own clinical pharmacists
+- Medication reviews / queries will usually be carried out by our own clinical pharmacists

 - Acute illnesses can be dealt with by our nurse practitioners (they can prescribe)